BITSUK/fds-web-app/README.md

 To run the project you need Node and npm installed.

 (1) Download or clone from git Hub
-(2) Perform 'git install' on command prompt.
+(2) Perform 'npm install' on command prompt.
 This will install all dependencies.
 (3) To run give 'npm start' on the command line.
 Application will start running on http://localhost:3000.